snoonetIRC/website/content/anope/botserv.md

 `/msg BotServ SET <option> (channel | bot) <settings>`

-*For more information on a particular option and it’s settings, type `/msg BotServ HELP set <option>`.*
+*For more information on a particular option and its settings, type `/msg BotServ HELP set <option>`.*

 | Set  | Use |
 |---|---------------------------------|